top of page

 ⸻.
 Fanning the Flame: What Does Baptism in the Holy Spirit Have to Do with Christian Initiation?
 Wilmington, DE: Glazier, 1991.

 Moore, Edward.
 "Origen of Alexandria (185–254 CE)."
 Internet Encyclopedia of Philosophy.
-University of Tennessee at Martin. link.
+2003. [link].

 Scotland, Nigel.
 "Signs and Wonders in the Early Catholic Church 90–451 and Their Implications for the Twenty-First Century."
-European Journal of Theology 10, no. 2 (2001): 155–67. link.
+European Journal of Theology 10, no. 2 (2001): 155–67. [link].

 Thanks for submitting!